- Admiring the rugged natural beauty of the North Pennines

 Our efforts are rewarded with 6kms of generally descending roads which lead us to Middleton-In-Teesdale where we cross the River Tees at a point that, historically, marked the boundary between County Durham to the north and Riding of North Yorkshire to the south.

-Back on the bikes, the day is far from over as we press on to complete two more lengthy climbs, the second of which takes us back over Hartside Pass from the opposite direction before delivering us back to base.
+Cycling on along the Tees valley the day is far from over as we press on to complete two more lengthy climbs, the second of which takes us back over Hartside Pass from the opposite direction before delivering us back to base.

 - Meals: Breakfast, lunch